ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

 - Admin can access all Stalls and manage them
 - Different Logs (some logs are currently on development)
 - A lot of logging options
+- Bulletin Board
+  - Central Point to see all offers and orders
+  - Players can create markers to offer/order
+- Players can manage there markers at bulletin board and stall
+- Admin
-- Admin can reload the config and data at Market Stall dealer
+  - can reload the config and data at Market Stall dealer
+  - can manage and delete stalls
+  - can teleport from bulletin board to stall
+  - can delete offer/orders from bulletin board

 ## Planed Features
-- Bullet Board for overview of all Stalls and what they offer
-- Navigation to Stalls from Bullet Board
+- Central Trader like my P2P Trader

 ## FAQ